yuzu-emu/yuzu-emu.github.io/site/content/entry/ldn-is-here/index.md

 <br>
 <article class="message"><div class="message-header">
-<p>⚠️ Heads up!</p>
+<p>⚠️ Attention</p>
 </div>
 <div class="message-body"><p style="color:white;">
 <b>Currently, Local Wireless Multiplayer (LDN) is only supported between instances of yuzu.<br>
-Multiplayer between yuzu and a Real Switch or between yuzu and other emulators is not supported!</b>
+Multiplayer between yuzu and a real Switch or between yuzu and other emulators is not supported!</b>
 </p></div></article>

 ## Where can you get it?